yumium/tech_notes/C++/A gentle introduction to C++.md

 - `iterator find( const Key& key )`: finds `key` in the set, returns the iterator, or `set.end()` otherwise.
 So you check for non-existance using `s.find(elem) == s.end()`
 - `.contains()`: new in C++20

+- `operator==`: LHS and RHS have same elements and elements all compare equal at same position

 ### std::unordered_set